-3.8 Reporting and Recordkeeping
+3.8 Effectiveness Studies

-3.8.1 Permit Requirements (S8)
+3.8.1 Effectiveness Studies (S8)

-The City will continue to participate in implementation of the Ecology-approved studies that were selected pursuant to Section S8.B in the 2014-2019 Permit.
-Yakima County is the lead entity for the BMP Inspection and Maintenance Responsibilities effectiveness study, this study was conducted following the QAPP which can be accessed at the link on the previous page.
+The City participated in implementation of the Ecology-approved studies that were selected pursuant to Section S8.B in the 2014-2019 Permit.
+Yakima County was the lead entity for the BMP Inspection and Maintenance Responsibilities effectiveness study, this study was conducted following the QAPP which can be accessed at the link on the previous page.
 The study started in December 2020 and the last data was collected in July 2021.
 The findings of the study were presented and submitted to the Technical Advisory Group (TAG) in August 2021 for review and comment.
 The final TER (Txxx)was submitted to Ecology in October 2021.
 This was done to meet the permit requirements in S8.A.1.a, the City is participating in the study in the role of a reviewer and survey volunteer (see Attachment C).

-The City will also continue to coordinate with the cities of Kennewick, Richland, and West Richland by participating in the Ecology-approved Quad-Cities effectiveness study, Non-Vegetated Filtration Swale.
-In accordance with the schedule outlined in S8.2, the Fact Sheet of the Quad-Cities effectiveness study (see Attachment D).
-A detailed study design proposal will be submitted to Ecology before September 30, 2022, a completed Ecology-approved Quality Assurance Project Plan (QAPP) by July 31, 2023, and then conduct the study on or before December 31, 2022.
-The City is participating in the study in the role of Technical Advisory Committee (TAC) as described in the G19, Certification and Signature for Stormwater Management Program Effectiveness Studies (see Attachment E).
+The City coordinated with the cities of Kennewick, Richland, and West Richland by participating in the Ecology-approved Quad-Cities effectiveness study, Non-Vegetated Filtration Swale.
+In accordance with the schedule outlined in S8.2, the Fact Sheet of the Quad-Cities effectiveness study.
+A detailed study design proposal was submitted to Ecology on September 30, 2022, a completed Ecology-approved Quality Assurance Project Plan (QAPP) was submitted in 2022 (see Attachment D), the Quad-cities conducted the study before December 31, 2022.
+The City participated in the study in the role of Technical Advisory Committee (TAC) as described in the G19, Certification and Signature for Stormwater Management Program Effectiveness Studies (see Attachment E). the Final Technical Evaluation Report was submitted April of 2023. (see Attachment F).